NomicFoundation/hardhat/docs/troubleshooting/verbose-logging.md

 You can enable Buidler's verbose mode by running it with its `--verbose` flag, or by setting the `BUIDLER_VERBOSE` environment variable to `true`.

 This mode will print a lot of output that can be super useful for debugging.
-An example of Buidler run in verbose mode is:
+An example of Hardhat run in verbose mode is:

 // TODO-HH: re-run this